jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 approach.
 It's exhausting, it uses up all your time, and it's not terribly helpful to our customers, either.

 It’s time to start viewing your job more like Ronny.
-It's time to start using the Heavy Ass Weights of Support.
+It's time to start lifting the Heavy Ass Weights of Support.

-Heavy weight support is an approach - it is systematically looking at the those support conversations we have again and again - those frough spots in our customer's experience - and creating useful resources to help educate our customers and get them going again.
+Heavy weight support is an approach - it is systematically looking at the those support conversations we have again and again - those rough spots in our customer's experience - and creating useful resources to help educate our customers and get them going again.

 ## Heavy Weight Examples

-The heavy weight resources are things you are probably all familiar with, like documentation, in-app help, webinars, and screencasts.
+Heavy weight resources are nothing new - they are things like documentation, in-app help, webinars, and screencasts.

-You know these things can help your customers - the challenge is prioritizing them and doing them well.
-My job is to convince you to do the work on these up front, rather than the easy light-weight equivalent, because these resources pay huge, scalable dividends over time for you and your customers.
+You know these things can help your customers - the challenge is prioritizing them, and doing them well.
+Too often we decide to just keep answering frequently asked questions, or just keep providing 1-on-1 demos.

+My job is to convince you these deserve your time up front, because doing them well pays huge dividends over time for you and your customers.

 ## Heavy Ass Weight Key benefits

-So the first part of my talk today is to highlight the big benefits of the heavy ass weight approach.
+So the first part of my talk today is to highlight the big benefits of this approach.
 Then, the second part will be some of my tips for creating excellent support resources.

-I've boiled my perspective on this approach down to three key benefits:

-The heavy weight approach creates badass users, helps us connect with them at scale, and also helps us build incredibly talented teams.
+So the big benefits: lifting heavy ass weights creates badass users, helps us connect with them at scale, and also helps us build incredibly talented teams.

 So let's get started with creating badass users.

 ## Heavy Ass Weights => Badass Users

-Kathy Sierra coined this term in her talk at Business of Software 2012, Building the Minimum Badass User.
-After UserConf, you should totally go check that talk out, if you haven't already.

-(add extra pause)
+I'm stealing a Kathy Sierra term on this one.
 When she said "badass", she was using it as a synonym for "expert".
-Badass users know how to get shit done using your app, and are confident using it.
+Badass users (or experts) know how to get shit done using your app, and are confident using it.
-Creating badass users means getting over trying to impress customers, and instead help customers impress their end user.

 As support folks, our end goal has always been to create badass users.
 We are educators and map builders, guiding our customers to creating awesome things.

 ## The Heavy Ass Weights are Empowering

-But the heavy weight approach creates more badass users, faster than the light weight approach because it is a more empowering experience.
+The heavy weight approach creates more badass users faster because it is a more empowering experience.

 Let's say a customer wants to do something common, so in my world it might be customizing a video, and they don't know where to start.

+## Hand-holding support is not empowering

 In the light weight approach, the confused user has to drop an email to support, or call a help line, in order to move forward.
 They might even have their own account rep, who is there to answer their every question.

+The thing is, our customers don't learn by being held by the hand.
+They learn by tinkering, by understanding how the pieces fit together.

 Customers get conditioned that when they want to try something new, they have to call you.
 Or email you.
 Or tweet at you.
 Customers become frozen with fear about trying something new.

-They have no forward momentum.
+## Train harder and grow bigger

 With the heavy weight approach, we would identify customizing as an important workflow to learn.
-We would make sure there was a prominent link in our documentation for help, and an in-app tool tip that gets them through the action.
+We would make sure there was a prominent link to our documentation for help, and a really well-thought out doc page clearly laying out how to customize a video.
+To make it really easy, we might also add an in-app tool tip that gets stuck users going again.

-The thing is, our customers don't learn by being held by the hand.
-They learn by tinkering, by understanding how the pieces fit together.

-Using a well-designed, thorough resource means they learned it on their own.
+A well-designed, thorough resource means they learn it on their own.
 This leads to more confidence, which leads to more exploration and ultimately more doing.

 ## Takeaway